-If the Council enacts an interim ordinance temporarily prohibiting approval of new gas station applications not already complete as of the effective date of the ordinance, the law requires that staff continue to process any pending gas station applications or applications received during the moratorium period.
+The interim ordinance adopted by the Council on May 6 and extended by the attached ordinance temporarily prohibits approval of new gas station applications not already complete as of the effective date of the ordinance.
+However, the law requires that staff continue to process any pending gas station applications or applications received during the moratorium period.
 Interim ordinances under Section 65858 only temporarily suspends project approvals subject to a moratorium, but not project processing.
-If the Council adopts an interim ordinance on new gas station applications, such proposed new uses would not be brought before the decision-making body until such time as the interim ordinance is repealed (presumably upon new regulation of new gas station uses taking effect), or has expired.
+For the duration of the interim ordinance on new gas station applications, any proposed new uses will not be brought before the decision-making body until such time as the interim ordinance is repealed (presumably upon new regulation of new gas station uses taking effect) or has expired.